LifeScopeLabs/lifescopelabs.github.io/lifescope-index.md

 ## Single App Architecture

 LIFESCOPE App to search explorer and curate your personal data in various views.
+Explore data with various views (Feed, List, Map, Gallery, Timeline, Virtual Reality, Augmented Reality).
+Explore people from your history.
+People are represented as related contacts and history across services.
 Single-page Universal web app built on Nuxt and Vue.js.
 Desktop/mobile reactive design interface with javascript extensions.

 Written with plugin framework such as location tracking, web xr and web voice.
 Should be containerizable inside a universal app framework like Cordova (iOS, Android, Mac, Win).
 Able to connect as many provider accounts you want.
 List saved searches and hashtags.

-The LIFESCOPE platform is designed to be completely pluggable.
-Easily add data sources, change data organization, change database technologies, and create apps on the API.

 ![arch]